rhyslwells/Data-Archive/content/standardised/View Use Case.md

 ---
-aliases: []
+aliases:
-category:
+category: DE
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags: []
+tags:
+  - explainability
+  - cleaning
+  - transformation
 ---
 ## View Use Case

 ### Scenario

 A company wants to generate monthly performance reports for its employees.
-The performance data is spread across multiple tables, including `employees`, `departments`, and `performance_reviews`.
-Instead of writing complex queries every time a report is needed, the company can create a view that simplifies data retrieval.
+The performance data is spread across multiple tables, including `employees`, `departments`, and `performance_reviews`. ==Instead of writing complex queries== every time a report is needed, the company can create a view that simplifies data retrieval.

 ### Step 1: Define the Tables